Frequently Asked Questions

 NAC serves children with medical disabilities and/or chronic illnesses and their families living in the five boroughs of New York City.
 NAC serves children who have conditions including cerebral palsy, spina bifida, cancer, fetal alcohol syndrome, prematurity and low birth weight, chronic respiratory and pulmonary problems, AIDS/HIV+, physical anomalies, or serious burns and injuries from child abuse or accidents.

-The families who come to NAC have one or more medically fragile children.
+The families who come to NAC have one or more medically complex children.
 The children predominantly are Medicaid eligible.
 The families often have a unique constellation of social, economic, environmental and practical problems that affect their ability to meet the needs of the family.
 Family problems and circumstances may include, but are not limited to poverty, homelessness, domestic violence, substance abuse, immigration and language barriers, parental illness, mental health problems, and illiteracy.

 - To provide support services to children with disabilities and their families.